siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/1_Git_and_GitHub.md

 ![Git_upload](image_3.png)

 Using this version control with Git and sharing with GitHub teams can effectively collaborate without missing any file or work done.
-The project repository is instantly assesible in the cloud and there are no wories about data losses.
+The project repository is instantly assessable in the cloud and there are no worries about data losses.

 ![Git_teamwork](image_4.png)